 A carbohydrate craving can be described as a compelling hunger, craving or desire for carbohydrate-rich foods; an escalating, recurring need or drive for starches, snack foods, junk food or sweets.
 The term "carbohydrate craving" is used in a theory about the relationship between carbohydrate, insulin and appetite.
 We know that eating carbohydrate raises insulin, which then lowers blood sugar.
 This causes a desire (or craving) for more food and, for some people, carbohydrates in particular.

 High-sugar, refined starch, convenience and comfort foods feed the addiction like a drug.
 They produce correspondingly high blood sugar and insulin levels, which lead to even more cravings.
 They also produce higher levels of the brain chemical serotonin.
 In sensitive people, particularly those who may have low serotonin levels to begin with, a carbohydrate binge is the equivalent of self-medication – getting a sugar "high."

 Some of us eat when we are tense, but tension hurts our weight loss efforts in several ways.
 Tension not only triggers carbohydrate cravings, it also makes it more difficult for us to lose any additional weight.
 Cortisol also stimulates insulin, which leads to blood sugar dips and fat storage.
 It's a vicious cycle that feeds on itself, over and over.
 The more we try to ignore a feeling, the stronger it grows.
 It's so much easier to deal with an issue while the emotion is still in a "fixable" stage.
 But, our denial system is incredibly effective in shielding us from honestly facing ourselves.

 Denial stems from a fear of admitting, "Yes, this bothers me."
 The consequences of this admission are even scarier "Now I must take responsibility for making changes to correct the situation."
 But honestly admitting to ourselves, "Yes, this is the emotion underneath my food craving" is such a tremendous relief!
 That emotional relief then reduces, or even eliminates, the urge to overeat.
 If the food you crave is associated more with pleasure and immediate gratification than it is with pain, it's going to be hard to stop eating it.
 So, now the question has to be, "How does that short-term pleasure stack up against the long-term pain and guilt of eating food that keeps you fatter than you want to be?"

 Diets low in carbohydrate are likely to lack sufficient amounts of essential nutrients found in plant foods that promote good health.
 People following these diets may not get enough vitamins, minerals and fiber to avoid blood chemistry imbalances, constipation and other health problems.

 The American Heart Association recommends choosing a wide variety of foods low in saturated fat and cholesterol.
 While people need to watch their calorie intake to prevent obesity, they should consume a diet rich in grains (6 or more servings of breads, cereals, rice, pasta and beans) and at least five servings of fruits and vegetables daily.
-Combined with 2-4 servings of fat-free or low-fat dairy products or dairy alternatives, most healthy diets will contain at least 50-55% of calories from carbohydrates
+Combined with 2-4 servings of fat-free or low-fat dairy products or dairy alternatives, most healthy diets will contain at least 50-55% of calories from carbohydrates.

 Diets severely restricted in carbohydrate may be low in components that we need.
 For instance: